romaricdrigon/romaricdrigon.github.io/_posts/2019-06-11-doctrine-inheritance.md

 Let's start with Single and Multiple Class Inheritance.
 Those types change database schema, let's try to understand how data is stored.
 Imagine we have 3 entities, a Blog `Article`, `ArticleWithPicture` and `ArticleWithVideo`. `Article` entity has a few properties, and each child has some additional properties.
-On top of that, Doctrine requires the parent entity to have a "discriminator" colum, which will contain the type of the entity (string).
+On top of that, Doctrine requires the parent entity to have a "discriminator" column, which will contain the type of the entity (string).
 We call that one `discr`, and we assume the class name in snake case is used.

 <!-- PlantUML schema:
   @startuml